SilversApprentice/PigeonScript/instructions.md

   - Terminate the program.
 - `ç`
   - Pop a value and break if the value on top of the stack is truthy.
+- `ɓ`
+  - Break if the top two stack values are equal.